Last updated: September 2022

 Provision of Services

 We receive data – including personal data – from third party social media platforms and other online sources in order to provide our services.
-Examples of these third parties include Instagram, Facebook and Twitter.
+Examples of these third parties include Instagram, Facebook, YouTube API Services and Twitter.
 We work in accordance with their individual privacy policies and our contracts with them.

 The data we obtain depends upon the source and what individuals have chosen to make available.
 We may analyse the information published to gain additional insights such as gender, interests and geographic location.